Information on registering for your thesis

 In line with the subject-specific provisions for the course and examination regulations, the thesis should be written within a period of nine weeks.
 If you are attending classes at the same time as writing your thesis, you must agree the period for writing the thesis with your first examiner when registering for the thesis.
 In this case, the period for writing the thesis must not exceed six months.
 Please indicate on your form whether you are attending classes while writing your thesis.
 Only classes that form part of your Bachelor's course may be counted.

 - The Examination Office will review the application, grant its approval and send the form on to your first examiner.
-You will be informed of the examination office's decision by email and must then speak to your first examiner to discuss and decide the subject of and period for writing your thesis.
+As soon as you see in the self-service function that you have been registered for the thesis, please contact your first examiner to discuss and decide the subject of and period for writing your thesis.

 - Your first examiner will fill in the third part of the form and then return it to the Examination Office.